sergiooncode/segments-for-dummies-client/README.md

 - Create a virtual environment: `virtualenv env`.
 - Install the python dependencies: `env/bin/pip install -r requirements`.
 - Go to the top directory `cd test_app`.
 - Install the webpack dependencies `npm install`.
+- In one terminal run `npm start` and in another run `../env/bin/python app.py`